radiantlogic-v8/documentation-new/documentation/hardening-guide/00-preface.md

 ![An image showing Expert Mode](Media/Image1.1.jpg)

->**Note - The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
-The mode is saved on a per-role basis.**
+>[!note] The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
+The mode is saved on a per-role basis.